Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.3.3 =
+* Added option to turn on/off the auto-void logic - plugin settings > General Settings > Allow Auto Void.
+* Added a custom system message when the plugin cannot find corresponding Order for some Sale/Auth DMN.
+At the beginning the message will be visible in the admin.
+If the user dismiss it, it will be visible only in plugin settings > Help Tools > Read Payment messages.
+The plugin will load the last 50 messages.
+From here you can permanently delete the messages.
+* The old README.md file was reduced and pointing to the current file.

 = 3.3.2 =
 * For testing purpose, to the Simply Connect was added parameter "webSdkEnv".